 - Behavior exhibited by the client across multiple requests (analyzing beyond the context of a single request).

 From the dashboard, you’ll find that unlike good bots (search engine bots, commercial crawlers and well-known aggregators), malicious bots try to evade detection and attempt to use stolen credentials or make repeated attempts using sophisticated toolkits to try and exfiltrate data.

 Defend with policies to block (or deceive!) advanced bots

 Every customer environment is unique in the sense that the types and frequency of advanced bots targeting their apps tend to vary with time and sophistication.
 Once you’ve identified the bots targeting your apps, it is time to set policies to block them.
 You can either block them with action-oriented policies or take a monitoring approach.
 This is done by simply adding a header to the requests Cequence identifies as advanced bots to enable

 further analysis downstream by your SIEM or SOAR system.

 You can take action with blocking policies that reject the malicious bot requests, or you could rate-limit them.
-Alternatively, you could set a policy whereby Bot Defense SaaS will send a response to the attackers that looks entirely legitimate, complete with header values and cookie values similar to what the product has learned from good traffic.
+Alternatively, you could set a policy whereby API Spartan SaaS will send a response to the attackers that looks entirely legitimate, complete with header values and cookie values similar to what the product has learned from good traffic.
 This technique, called Honeytrap Deception, confuses the attacker, who gets the impression that they’ve successfully hit the application but instead is receiving entirely fake responses.

-With Bot Defense SaaS in production, our customers see nearly instant results.
+With API Spartan SaaS in production, our customers see nearly instant results.
 Attack traffic drastically drops in volume, saving application infrastructure resources.
 More importantly, the risks posed by these attacks on your data is minimized.
 To further reduce the threat risk, you can use the REST-based API to extract user accounts identified as under attack or compromised for additional analysis or remediation through an account password reset.